Arkansas governor backs record executions, saying families need closure

-LITTLE ROCK, Ark.
-(Reuters) - An unprecedented series of executions scheduled in Arkansas later this month will bring long-awaited closure to victims' families, the state's governor said on Thursday, as U.S. judges mull whether to halt the proceedings on grounds they are excessive and unlawful.
+LITTLE ROCK, Ark., April 13 (Reuters) - An unprecedented series of executions scheduled in Arkansas later this month will bring long-awaited closure to victims' families, the state's governor said on Thursday, as U.S. judges mull whether to halt the proceedings on grounds they are excessive and unlawful.

 Arkansas, which has not had an execution in 12 years, plans to kill seven inmates over 11 days from April 17, which includes three pairs of dual executions.
 No state has ever executed as many inmates in as short a period since the U.S. Supreme Court reinstated the death penalty in 1976.